Skip to content

 Alert Configuration

-Select the existing alert strategies in the current workspace for association.
-After the rule is enabled, alert notifications will be triggered according to the selected alert strategies.
+Select existing alert strategies in the current workspace to associate.
+After the rule is enabled, alert notifications will be triggered based on the selected alert strategy.

 Permissions

-Set view permissions for security monitoring data to enhance data security.
+Set viewing permissions for security monitoring data to enhance data security.

 In the workspace, member roles with "Security Monitoring" management permissions can operate this rule.

-Only specified members can operate this rule, and members, roles, and teams within the workspace can be selected.
+Only specified members can operate this rule, and you can select members, roles, and teams within the workspace.

 Feedback